-ONLINE 1071 Arrange-9 Hours Hutchinson S C Above section has online exams accessing an online proctoring service.
-Computer with webcam and microphone is required as well as a Google Chrome download.
-Any additional technology specifications will be announced by email before the class begins.
+- Fully on ground and will be taught in person at the time and location listed in the schedule of classes. - 1085 Arrange-9 Hours ONLINE Hutchinson S C Above section 1085 has online exams accessing an online proctoring service.
+Computer with webcam and microphone is required.
+The Google Chrome browser must be downloaded to your computer.
 This section is Flexible and will be taught primarily through Canvas and other learning platforms that are flexible for the student's schedule.

-BIOL 3.
-FUNDAMENTALS OF BIOLOGY 4 UNITS
+BIOL 3, FUNDAMENTALS OF BIOLOGY